CrimsonRed89/Oculis-AI/README.md

 ## Future Improvements
 This project is currently running locally and will be improved with the following features in the near future:

--Slack or Discord integration
+- Slack or Discord integration
--Hosting options to make it publicly accessible -Additional mood variations and personality modules -Better handling of user preferences and learning mechanisms
+- Hosting options to make it publicly accessible
+- Additional mood variations and personality modules
+- Better handling of user preferences and learning mechanisms

 ## Contributing
 If you have suggestions for improvements or would like to contribute to this project, feel free to create a pull request or open an issue on the GitHub repository.